launchdarkly/sdk-test-harness/docs/service_spec.md

 * A `Track` variant with only `eventKey` and `user` should be called if `data` and `metricValue` are both null _and_ `omitNullData` is true.
 * Otherwise, a variant with only `eventKey`, `user`, and `data` should be called if `metricValue` is null.
 * Otherwise, call the variant that takes `eventKey`, `user`, `data`, and `metricValue`.

 The response should be an empty 2xx response.

+#### Send alias eent

+If `command` is `"aliasEvent"`, the test service should tell the SDK to send an alias event.

+The `aliasEvent` property in the request body will be a JSON object with these properties:

+* `user` (object): The user properties of the new user.
+* `previousUser` (object): The user properties of the previous user.

+The response should be an empty 2xx response.